-In December 2016, RGC entered into a strategic relationship with Oaktree Capital Management, L.P. ("Oaktree").
-In connection with the strategic relationship, OCM Growth Holdings, LLC, a Delaware limited liability company ("OCM") managed by Oaktree, made an initial \$125.0 million capital commitment to the Company, which was subsequently increased to \$139.0 million (the "Initial OCM Commitment").
+In December 2016, the Company and RGC entered into a strategic relationship with Oaktree Capital Management, L.P. ("Oaktree").
+As part of the strategic relationship, OCM Growth Holdings, LLC, a Delaware limited liability company ("OCM") managed by Oaktree, made an initial \$125.0 million capital commitment to the Company, which was subsequently increased to \$139.0 million (the "Initial OCM Commitment").
 On September 14, 2019, in connection with the Second Private Offering, the Company accepted a capital commitment from OCM in the amount of \$112.5 million (the "Subsequent OCM Commitment and, together with the Initial OCM Commitment, the "OCM Commitment").
-As of March 31, 2021, OCM owns 18,305,267 shares of our common stock or 57% of our total issued and outstanding shares.
-OCM has granted a proxy to the Company pursuant to which the shares held by OCM will be voted in the same proportion as the Company's other stockholders vote their shares.
+As of September 30, 2021, OCM owned 19,200,496 shares of our common stock or 56% of our total issued and outstanding shares.
+Pursuant to an irrevocable proxy, the shares of the Company's common stock held by OCM must be voted in the same manner that our other stockholders vote their shares.

-In connection with the OCM Commitment, the Company entered into a stockholder agreement, dated December 15, 2016, with OCM, pursuant to which OCM has a right to nominate a member of the Company's Board of Directors for election.
-Brian Laibow was appointed to the Company's Board of Directors as OCM's representative.
-OCM also holds an interest in RGC and has the right to appoint a member of RGC's board of managers and a member of RGC's investment committee.
-Brian Laibow is OCM's appointee to RGC's board of managers and investment committee.
+In connection with the OCM Commitment, the Company entered into a stockholder agreement, dated December 15, 2016, with OCM, pursuant to which OCM has a right to nominate a member of the Company's Board of Directors for election for so long as OCM holds shares of the Company's common stock in an amount equal to, in the aggregate, at least one-third (33%) of OCM's initial \$125 million capital commitment.
+Brian Laibow, Co-Head of North America & Managing Director Opportunities Funds, serves on the Company's Board of Directors as OCM's director nominee and is considered an interested director.
+OCM also holds a minority interest in RGC and has the right to appoint a member of RGC's board of managers and a member of RGC's investment committee.
+Brian

+Laibow is OCM's appointee to RGC's board of managers and investment committee.
 In connection with the Subsequent OCM Commitment, OCM also purchased additional equity in RGC.